JeffIrwin/aoc-syntran/README.md

 Syntran is my interpretted, array-oriented language.
 The interpreter is written in this repo:  https://github.com/JeffIrwin/syntran

+Syntran is pre-alpha and I don't recommend using it for anything serious.
+You will discover bugs, missing features, many pain points in general; and later updates will be incompatible.

 See the [README](https://github.com/JeffIrwin/syntran) in the syntran repo for instructions on how to build the interpretter.
 You will need a Fortran compiler

 After building, copy the `syntran` interpreter to a directory in your `$PATH` environment variable for convenience